 You can also add some protein to this dish.
 Shrimp, chicken, sausage or ground beef are all great options.

-This dish doesn’t only make a great meal because it’s quick to prepare but also because it’s nutritious and super versatile.
-You can choose to use the recipe as a guide and substitute the spinach with zucchini, mushrooms or peas, or even a combination.
-You can also add some protein.
-With so many options available you can make this dish and change up the protein and veggies to keep from getting tired of it.
-Anyway you decide to make it, this pasta dish makes a fantastic mid-week meal.
+With so many possibilities available, you can easily make this dish regularly and simply change up the protein and veggies to keep from getting tired of it.
+Any way you decide to make it, this pasta dish makes a fantastic mid-week meal.

 Creamy Tomato and Spinach Pasta